top of page

 “Yesterday and today are similar but they are not the same.
 And tomorrow is always new.”

-I begin my artwork by extracting colors from plants and natural materials, including dye plants I grow in my garden and food waste collected from local Denver restaurants, ramen shops, and flower shops.
-Whether through dyeing or making ink, I believe it is important to reconnect with colors that come directly from nature.
+I begin my artwork by extracting colors from plants and natural materials, including dye plants I grow in my garden and food waste collected from local Denver neighbors, restaurants, ramen shops, and flower shops.
+Whether through dyeing or making ink, reconnecting with colors that come directly from nature is very important to me.
 To me, natural colors are the most beautiful in the world.

-I use these colors on textiles and paper to express my identity as a Japanese “gaijin,” or “outsider,” living in the United States, as well as my feelings of joy, hope, and resilience in a fast-paced and sometimes stressful-painful world.
+I use these colors on textiles, wood panels and paper to express my identity as a Japanese “gaijin,” or “outsider,” living in the United States, as well as my feelings of joy, hope, and resilience in a fast-paced and sometimes stressful-painful world.
 Recently, I have started combining natural and synthetic materials - embracing both the impermanence of nature and the permanence of technology.

 Ultimately, my goal is to create spaces that offer comfort and healing.
 I believe engaging with my artworks is like picking flowers, walking in the woods, or swimming in the ocean - an experience that brings calm and serenity.